 STRiDE’s mission is to engage and inform key members of the rare disease community at state and local levels about the changing landscape and progress of rare disease diagnosis, treatment and intervention.

 The objective of the STRiDE pilot project is to initiate a state-focused rare disease policy and gene therapy educational campaign in six states – CA, MA, NY, FL, OH, NC.
 The STRiDE pilot provides programs and content to help rare disease stakeholders and key decision makers implement strategies that facilitate patient access to transformative cell and gene therapies including those using genetically modified cells.
 The STRiDE effort will provide essential information about the economic and societal impact of these therapies and deliver potential policy solutions focused on creative payment models.
-The work will be led by the ARM Foundation for Cell and Gene Medicine working in cooperation with other partner organizations.
+The work will be led by the Foundation for Cell & Gene Medicine working in cooperation with other partner organizations.

 The STRiDE pilot is directed to rare disease community leaders and other key influencers who are integral to the dialogue at the state level, and state level health care policy stakeholders who impact the ability of patients to access gene therapies.
 These stakeholders include: